 The SSOB extension is mapped by IAZSSST.
 The extension is made up of a number of sections, each representing a different function.
-Filtering is accomplished by setting a bit in the appropriate byte and then setting the corresponding field to the value to filter on.
-Output areas are chained into the SSOB extension.
+Filtering is accomplished by setting a bit to activate the filter and then setting a corresponding field to the value to filter on.
+Many filters support generic characters (\ and ?).
+The results are returned in an output areas are chained into the SSOB extension.

 The output areas returned by extended status are pointed to by STATJOBF in the SSOB extension (IAZSSST).
 There are 2 types of output areas.
 STATJQs represent a job (JQE).
 For every job which matched the filter criteria, a STATJQ is built.

 STATSE represent an output group (JOE).
 The STATSEs are chained out of the STATJQ (so you if you ask for SYSOUT information, you will always get STATJQs too).
 The STATSEs point back to the STATJQs that own them.